 By James Pannafino

 This is an introductory-level book that provides a quick reference for interaction design principles and theories.
 Each page summarises a design principle and gives you a quick introduction to the main concept.
 As there isn’t enough information provided to give you a full understanding of each concept, once you find a concept you’re interested in you’ll need to find out more about it from external sources.
 Some of the design concepts covered include the Pareto principle, personas, principle of least effort, sequence-mapping and affordances.
 This book basically provides an introductory, high-level view of some of the main interaction design concepts, and won’t be of much use to more advanced designers looking for an in-depth understanding.

 I hope you’ve found this round-up of UI design books helpful in your search for your next read.
 Let me know if you’ve read any other great UI design books too, as I’m always looking to expand my reading list.
+I’ve also put together a list of my favourite UX design books in case you’re interested.
 Happy reading.

 As an Amazon Associate I earn from qualifying purchases.